 The non-U.S. vaccine is given as follows:

-- Persons aged 2-5 years: 3 oral doses given at least 1 week apart.
+- Travelers aged 2-5 years: 3 oral doses given 1 week apart and completed at least 3 weeks prior to possible exposure.

-- Persons 6 years and older: 2 oral doses given at least 1 week apart.
+- Travelers 6 years and older: 2 oral doses given 1 week apart and completed at least 1 week prior to possible exposure.